jashmenn/ditz/README.txt

 line-based and human-editable format.
 This directory can be kept under version control, alongside project code.

+Ditz provides a simple, console-based interface for creating and updating the issue database files, and some basic static HTML generation capabilities for producing world-readable status pages (for a demo, see the ditz ditz page).

+Ditz includes a robust plugin system for adding commands, model fields, and modifying output.
+See PLUGINS.txt for documentation on the pre-shipped plugins.

+Ditz currently offers no central public method of bug submission.

+== USING DITZ

-There are several different ways to use ditz:
+There are several different ways to use Ditz:

 1. Treat issue change the same as code change: include it as part of commits, and merge it with changes from other developers, resolving conflicts in the